 Projects with Wildlife SOS

-Sunset Zoo has provided funding in the past to support an on-going research project led by Wildlife SOS scientists to better understand sloth bear habitats in the wild.
-Wildlife SOS is partnering with ShadowView to accomplish this project with drones.
-The results from this project will be instrumental in developing future conservation efforts for sloth bears.
-Learn more about this project here.
+Sunset Zoo has provided funding in the past to support an on-going research project led by Wildlife SOS scientists to better understand the biology, denning patterns and reprroductive physiology of sloth bears in the wild.
+Wildlife SOS

 Conservation Education Projects

 The Education Staff at Sunset Zoo is working closely with other AZA accredited zoos to support conservation education initiatives of Wildlife SOS.
-The first project is to develop and implement conservation messaging for visitors to the Agra Bear Rescue Facility.
-Another project we are gearing up for is the development of curriculum for schools in Agra near the rescue facility.
-This curriculum will connect to the schools' ecology studies while featuring the sloth bear.
+The first project is to develop and implement conservation messaging for visitors to the Agra Bear Rescue Facility

 Paraguay Conservation Action Partnership (CAP Paraguay)